robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "In terms of how she comes across," she said evenly.
 "When I first met her, she was all about being unobtrusive, not getting in anyone's way.
 Her idea of safety was making sure no one noticed her."

-I closed my eyes and put my forehead in my hands.

 My cup swam before my eyes.
+I closed them and put my forehead in my hands.

 A tear dropped from my cheek unbidden.

 I heard the scrape of a chair and then, felt arms around me.